Skip to content

 The index of the column that the DataTable cursor is currently on.

-cursor_coordinate class-attribute instance-attribute
+cursor_coordinate instance-attribute class-attribute

 cursor_coordinate: Reactive[Coordinate] = Reactive(